human parasites

 It is important to take preventative measures to avoid human parasites, including regularly cleaning and disinfecting areas, wearing protective clothing when dealing with animals and thoroughly washing hands after contact with animals or areas of high contamination.
 By following regularly-scheduled preventive measures, it is possible to reduce the chance of contracting human parasites.

-See also symptoms of parasites
+See also skin parasites

 Conclusion